KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Localization-Article.md

 ### ...get, set and pick locales

-The ``KeyboardContext`` can be used to get and set the current ``KeyboardContext/locale`` and all enabled ``KeyboardContext/locales``.
-You can use ``KeyboardSettings/addedLocales`` to override the enabled locales.
-This can be used to let users pick which of the enabled locales to use.
+The ``KeyboardContext`` can be used to get and set the current ``KeyboardContext/locale`` and all available ``KeyboardContext/locales``.
+You can use ``KeyboardSettings/addedLocales`` to override the default ``KeyboardContext/locale`` and use ``KeyboardContext/enabledLocales`` to use either the added or the available locales.

-If the enabled ``KeyboardContext/locales`` or ``KeyboardSettings/addedLocales`` have multiple values, you can select the next locale with ``KeyboardContext/selectNextLocale()`` or let the user select locales with a locale ``Foundation/Locale/ContextMenu``.
+If the ``KeyboardContext/enabledLocales`` have multiple values, you can use ``KeyboardContext/selectNextLocale()`` to loop through the proper collection.
+Since the ``KeyboardSettings/addedLocales`` can also define ``Keyboard/LayoutType``, the ``KeyboardContext/keyboardLayoutType`` will be updated automatically.

-You can add a context menu to the keyboard by inserting a ``KeyboardAction/nextLocale`` button into the layout, add a context menu to any view with the ``SwiftUICore/View/localeContextMenu(for:locales:tapAction:)`` modifier, or use ``KeyboardContext/settings-swift.property`` to add a context menu to the spacebar.
+The ``Foundation/Locale/ContextMenu`` described above, and the spacebar, will use the ``KeyboardContext/enabledLocales`` by default, and will also set a keyboard layout type when the user selects an ``Keyboard/AddedLocale`` that defines a layout type.

+You can also use the other ``KeyboardContext`` functions to select locales and layout types in various ways.
+Just make sure to only set a layout type that is supported by the selected locale.

 ### ...change the primary language